DeleMike/AIpply/README.md

 * **API/Routing:** Gin-Gonic
 * **AI Model:** Google Gemini (via `google.golang.org/genai`), specifically using `gemini-2.0-flash` and `gemini-2.5-flash`
 * **Database (Metrics):** Redis (for tracking generation counts)
-* **Configuration:** From `config-example.yaml` and environment variables
+* **Configuration:** From `config-example.yaml`
-* **Linting:** Revive

-## ✨ How It Works: The Prompting Strategy
+## 🔍 How It Works

-The core intelligence of this service lies in its detailed, role-based prompts sent to the Gemini model.

-* **For CVs (`CVPrompt`)**: The prompt instructs the AI to act as an "elite career coach."
-It takes a JSON array of the user's Q&A and a job description, then synthesizes the narrative answers into "concise, powerful, action-oriented bullet points" associated with the correct job.
-* **For Cover Letters (`CoverLetterPrompt`)**: The prompt sets the AI as an "expert career coach" that analyzes the job description for key skills and the user's answers for strong "stories."
-It then writes a letter that *explicitly connects* those stories to the job's requirements.
-* **For Questions (`QuestionPrompt`)**: This prompt casts the AI as an "experienced hiring manager," generating 5-7 simple, conversational questions based on the job description and the candidate's stated experience level.

-A critical requirement for both the CV and cover letter is that the AI **must return a clean HTML fragment** with no `<html>`, `<body>`, or `<style>` tags, allowing the frontend to handle all styling.
+AIpply sends structured, role-based prompts to Google Gemini to generate personalized CVs, cover letters, and interview questions.
+The model responses are returned as clean HTML fragments for the frontend to render.

 ## 🔌 API Endpoints